The members of the WSLHD Board are appointed by the NSW Minister for Health for a term of up to four years.

 From 1994 Narelle was a member of the Social Security Appeals Tribunal, the Equal Opportunity Tribunal, the NSW Administrative Decisions Tribunal, and from 2001 she served 13 years as a senior member of the Commonwealth Administrative Appeals Tribunal.

-Over the past decade she has taught reasoning, writing and hearing skills to courts, tribunals, agency decision makers and expert witnesses in Australia and overseas and continues as a consultant in these and other law-related areas.
+Over the past decade she has taught reasoning, writing and hearing skills to courts, tribunals, agency decision makers and expert witnesses in Australia and overseas and continues as a consultant in these and other law and public administration related areas.

 Mr Andrew Bernard